sanskar2003/sanskar2003/README.md

 ### Hi there 👋 I am Sanskar Patel
 ***
-I am a 4th year CSE student at IIIT Vadodara - International Campus Diu.
-Android Developer and ML/DL enthusiastic.
+Hi!
+I'm Sanskar Patel, a final-year student at the Indian Institute of Information Technology, Vadodara - ICD, majoring in Computer Science & Engineering.
+I have a strong technical background in Java, Android Development, and Software Development.

+I enjoy solving complex technical challenges and developing optimized solutions.
+I'm adept at collaborating with cross-functional teams and can work across different areas to deliver efficient results.
 <br></br>
 ### About Me
 ***
-- 🔭 I’m currently working on Android Applications.
+- 🔭 I’m currently working on Java Applications.
-- 🈸 I have published one app at playstore.
+- 🈸 I have published android applications at playstore.
 - 🌱 I’m currently learning Machine Learning and Deep Learning concepts.
 - 📫 How to reach me: mail @ patelsanskar2003@gmail.com
 <br></br>